REST: Receding Horizon Explorative Steiner Tree for Zero-Shot Object-Goal Navigation

 Given the geometric map, the semantic entity map (Sec.~\ref{sec:belief}), and a constructed agent-centric navigation decision tree, our goal is to convert this tree structure into a linguistic representation that an LLM can reason about and plan.
 We achieve this through a three-stage pipeline: (1) per-edge annotation, (2) tree-level assembly, and (3) subtree captioning.

 \paragraph{Per-Edge Annotation} We decompose the navigation decision tree into individual edges and annotate each edge in parallel.
 Along each edge, we simulate a forward-facing virtual camera traversing from the parent node to the child node, querying the geometric and semantic maps for visible content.
 At designated informative viewpoints (identified during tree construction), the virtual camera switches to a panoramic field of view, allowing a full scan of the surroundings at key decision points.
-Each edge produces a structured description with two categories: \begin{itemize} \item \textbf{Known:} For each visible semantic entity, we log its unique identifier, label, caption, and the sighting distance along the edge from the parent node (\eg, ``pet carrier @ 0.5\,m, sofa @ 2.0\,m''). \item \textbf{Unknown:} We cluster visible unknown voxels via DBSCAN, computing each cluster's volume and its centroid distance to the nearest known entity (\eg, ``3.2\,m\textsuperscript{3} unknown region near the sofa''). \end{itemize}
+Each edge produces a structured description with two categories: \textit{Known:} for each visible semantic entity, we log its unique identifier, label, caption, and the sighting distance along the edge from the parent node (\eg, ``pet carrier @ 0.5\,m, sofa @ 2.0\,m''). \textit{Unknown:} we cluster visible unknown voxels via DBSCAN, computing each cluster's volume and its centroid distance to the nearest known entity (\eg, ``3.2\,m\textsuperscript{3} unknown region near the sofa'').

-\paragraph{Tree-Level Assembly} We assemble the per-edge annotations in a top-down traversal from root to leaves.
+\paragraph{Tree-Level Assembly} We assemble per-edge annotations by top-down traversal from root to leaves.
 Since each entity carries a unique identifier, we track sighting distances across parent-child edges to detect spatial trends.
-For instance, if an entity's sighting distance decreases along a root-to-leaf path, the assembly marks this subtree as \textit{approaching} that entity.
+If an entity's sighting distance decreases along a root-to-leaf path, the assembly marks this subtree as \textit{approaching} that entity.

 \paragraph{Subtree Captioning} A summarizer LLM converts the assembled structured annotations into concise natural language options, one per root-level subtree.
 The summarizer is encouraged to produce condensed, semantically rich descriptions: individual object lists are abstracted into region-level or room-level characterizations.
-For example, a subtree containing \{chairs, dining table\} may be captioned as ``a dining area,'' while a subtree observing \{coffee table, sofa, pet carrier, cat litter bin, stuffed animals\} becomes ``a cluttered cozy living room with a pet-care area.''
-This summarizer is separate from the downstream decision-making LLM: the summarizer distills geometric and semantic detail into compact option descriptions, while the decision-maker reasons over these options to select an action.
+For example, a subtree containing \{chairs, dining table\} may be captioned as ``dining area,'' while a subtree observing \{coffee table, sofa, pet carrier, cat litter bin, stuffed animals\} becomes ``cluttered cozy living room with a pet-care area.''
+Language descriptions of subtree-grounded options are fed to a decision-making LLM later.